AdobeDocs/destination-sdk.en/help/audience-metadata-management.md

 If your destination system honors the Experience Platform segment ID space, you must configure a template.
 Customers do not have to populate "segment mapping ID" when activating a segment.

+## Generic and extensible audience template

+To satisfy the use cases listed above, Adobe provides you with a generic template, that can be customized to adjust to your API specifications.

+Select the Generic option when you [create a new audience template](/help/audience-metadata-management.md#create) if your API supports:

+* The HTTP methods: POST, GET, PUT, DELETE, PATCH
+* The authentication types OAuth 1, OAuth 2 with Bearer Token, OAuth 2 with client ID and client secret
+* The functions: create audience, update audience, get audience, delete audience, validate credentials

 ## Getting started with audience templates API operations

 Before continuing, please review the [getting started guide](./getting-started.md) for important information that you need to know in order to successfully make calls to the API, including how to obtain required headers and how to get allowlisted.